sblauth/cashocs/docs/source/demos/optimal_control/doc_poisson.rst

         u = Function(V)
         F = inner(grad(y), grad(p))*dx -u*p*dx

-    which could then be solved via the "solve" interface.
-The formulation, which comes more naturally for nonlinear variational problems (see the `FEniCS examples <https://fenicsproject.org/docs/dolfin/latest/python/demos.html>`_).
-However, for the use with CASHOCS, the state variable y **must not** be a TrialFunction, and the adjoint variable p **must not** be a TestFunction.
-They **have to** be defined as regular Functions, otherwise the code will not work properly.
+    which could then be solved via the :py:func:`fenics.solve` interface.
+This formulation, which comes more naturally for nonlinear variational problems (see the `FEniCS examples <https://fenicsproject.org/docs/dolfin/latest/python/demos.html>`_) is closer to the one in CASHOCS.
+However, for the use with CASHOCS, the state variable y **must not** be a :py:class:`fenics.TrialFunction`, and the adjoint variable p **must not** be a :py:class:`fenics.TestFunction`.
+They **have to** be defined as regular :py:class:`fenics.Function` objects, otherwise the code will not work properly.

 After defining the weak form of the state equation, we now specify the corresponding (homogeneous) Dirichlet boundary